-While pursuing his Master’s Degree from the Graduate School of Political Management at the George Washington University, Travis studied as a Second Service Fellow, a program designed to provide veterans the skills necessary for success in the political arena.
-Also while at GW, Travis further honed his skills in professional politics working for one of the nation’s largest GOP direct mail firms, Kansas City based Candidate Command.
+While pursuing his Master’s Degree from the Graduate School of Political Management at the George Washington University, Dr. Taylor studied as a Second Service Fellow, a program designed to provide veterans the skills necessary for success in the political arena.
+Also while at GW, he further honed his skills in professional politics working for one of the nation’s largest GOP direct mail firms, Kansas City based Candidate Command.
 He later worked as an associate to the iconic Republican consultant, Carlyle Gregory, who managed former Speaker Newt Gingrich’s first successful campaign for Congress.

 Following the completion of his Master’s program, he moved back to Louisiana in 2014 to work for Innovative Advertising, a New Orleans area consulting firm and advertising agency recently recognized by INC Magazine as one of the top 100 agencies in America, where he served conservative candidates and outside groups as a Political Account Coordinator.
 He is formerly an Adjunct Instructor of Applied Politics at New York University and a Facilitator of Political Management at the George Washington University’s Graduate School of Political Management.
-In both of those academic roles, Travis taught online graduate-level courses to aspiring political campaign managers.
+In both of those academic roles, Dr. Taylor taught online graduate-level courses to aspiring political campaign managers.
 He also served as a Guest Editor for Ballotpedia: The Encyclopedia of American Politics.
 He blogs at The Mud Bath and is the former Editor in Chief and co-founder of the DC Young Republican blog, RightDC.